MohammadKianezhad/Elastodynamic_NonlinearSpring_Mass_System/README.md

 # Elastodynamic_NonlinearSpring_Mass_System
-# Elasto-Dynamic Simulation of Nonlinear Spring-Mass System with Explicit Time Integration
+# Elasto-dynamic Simulation of Nonlinear Spring-Mass System with Explicit Time Integration

 This code has been developed for a second-round interview of a PhD position at ETH Zurich.